 This will manifest itself differently depending on your store and industry but key areas to consider are:

 - Increasing on-site messaging e.g around delivery times or physical store opening times.

 - Making customer service contact obvious, accessible and easy.

 - Proactively providing added flexibility so that customers can amend, cancel or postpone orders without the added worry of, “What if they won’t let me?”

 - Talking like a human—in times of need your customers want to be heard and appreciated.
 Now’s not the time for authoritative business lingo and flashy marketing campaigns.
 Customers want a caring and honest helping hand.

 MORE CLARITY, LESS AMBIGUITY

 If there’s one thing customers have had enough of, it’s uncertainty.
 There’s already enough uncertainty in our personal and professional lives without having to think about the state of the world’s problems in general.
-Throw in fake news, misinformation and rumours and you’ve got yourself a breeding ground for fear.
+Throw in fake news, misinformation and rumors and you’ve got yourself a breeding ground for fear.

 To counter this, your eCommerce store needs to provide clarity, predictability and reassurance.
 It might be clarity in how you communicate your store updates or changes to delivery options.
 Or you may want to address this by rethinking your key user journeys and making site navigation as simple as possible.
 Weed out any potential areas that may be jarring for your customers.
 Anticipate their needs and provide an eCommerce experience that’s intuitive and easy to follow from your homepage through to checking out.